vj1089/my_project_micro/deployments/multi-resource/GETTING_STARTED.md

 ## 🎉 What Has Been Created

-A complete, production-ready, extensible Terraform framework for deploying multiple AWS resources using YAML configuration, fully integrated with Harness CI/CD.
+A complete, production-ready, extensible Terraform/OpenTofu framework for deploying multiple AWS resources using YAML configuration, fully integrated with Harness CI/CD.

+> **🚀 Works with Both Terraform and OpenTofu!** Choose the tool you prefer - the framework is fully compatible with both.

 ## 📁 Created Files